Ed94/Odin_Notes/Readme.md

 * `vendor:microui`
 * `vendor:nanovg`

-To alleviate the constant explicit passign the following pattern may be used (example uses spall):
+To alleviate the constant explicit passign the following wrapper pattern may be used (example uses spall):

 ```odin
 package <codebase>